Deciphering the Signs of Your Intuition

 Understanding the difference between genuine intuition and a bout of paranoia.

 If you feel that something’s not quite right, the key is to respond immediately.
 Orloff says, “Honor your body’s messages; don’t discount them.
 Simple, prompt action is sometimes all it takes.
 If you’re tired, rest.
 If you’re hungry, eat a delicious meal.
 If you’re stressed, get a relaxing massage.
 The price of not listening?
-You come down with the flu; your back goes out.
-You still don’t listen?
-The thermostat gets turned up until you do.”
+You come down with the flu; your back goes out.”

 At our most basic level, our bodies are geared for survival.
 The greater the danger, the louder you’ll hear the message.
 Once you deal with that sense of dis-ease when you’re around a certain relative, for example, the signs should dissipate.